Woman granted clemency got support from another ex-prisoner

-Alice Marie Johnson, who the president granted clemency in 2018 at the urging of reality TV star Kim Kardashian West, spent years with Munoz at a federal prison in Fort Worth, Texas
+Alice Marie Johnson, who the president granted clemency in 2018 at the urging of reality TV star Kim Kardashian West and who was featured in one of Trump’s campaign ads during this year’s Super Bowl, spent years with Munoz at a federal prison in Fort Worth, Texas.

 They were in the same housing unit and attended church together.
 Johnson told The Associated Press she came to think of the younger woman as “one of my prison daughters.”

-Note: This story has been corrected to show that President Donald Trump granted clemency Crystal Munoz on Tuesday, not Wednesday.